 text (in graphics), settabs, textfield, slider, button, sprintf, plotoption textfield textfield(label, format, value) displays a text field.
-Text fields are rectangular areas which display a numeric value and permit the user to edit it with the keyboard.
+Text fields are rectangular areas which display a numeric or string value and permit the user to edit it with the keyboard.
 Argument label contains a string which is displayed on the left.
-Argument value, a scalar number, is the contents of the text field; it is formatted after argument format and aligned to the right of the text field. format is a string similar to the first argument of sprintf, with a single number-formatting sequence; it begins with a percent sign, an optional width which is ignored, an optional dot and precision, and a single letter which must be one of fFgGeEkKdoxX.
+Argument value, a scalar number or a string, is the contents of the text field; it is formatted after argument format and aligned to the right (number) or left (string) of the text field. format is a string similar to the first argument of sprintf, with a single number-formatting or string sequence; it begins with a percent sign, an optional width, an optional dot and precision, and a single letter which must be one of fFgGeEkKdoxX for numbers, or s for string.
 Format o interprets input in octal and formats x and X in hexadecimal.
+The width limits the maximum number of characters (actually the number of bytes for the UTF-8 representation of the string), but is extended to accept the representation of value.
+It is useful mainly with strings.